spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-updates.md

 |Delete Pack Manifest |The attached pack manifest is deleted from the cluster profile|manifest security is deleted in the pack Kubernetes|

 **Note:**
 Prior to applying the notifications that result from a profile update, if the corresponding changes are reverted, the notification is automatically cleared.

 # Examples - Notification settings

 As described above, when notifications originate from changes to pack settings or manifest, they are accompanied with a settings dialog with a split pane showing differences in values.
-Following are a few examples of such scenarios:
+The following are a few examples of such scenarios:

 |Values Updated    |Values overridden in Clusters   |Settings displayed (LHS)   |Settings displayed (RHS)   |Auto Merged  | Action  |
 |:---------------|:---------|:--------------------|:--------|:-------|:--------|